IanFinlayson/exploring-cs/chapter01.md

 add 1 to g.
 ```

-Let\'s look at what this step would look like as a real computer
+Let's look at what this step would look like as a real computer
 instruction[^5].
 But first, we would need to
 decide what memory location to store `G` in.
-Let\'s say we put it in
+Let's say we put it in
 location 7.

 This instruction would tell the CPU to add 1 to memory location 7: